I had only sit down to write a chapter. Maybe not even that, maybe even just some words on a few pages that made it look like a chapter.

 Now I was just staring at Paraíso with wet cheeks, watching my beloved island go up in black smoke and purple flames.

-The minute Edgar had woken me up, my body was in mourning.
-When I had asked Edgar about my parents, and he had given me that look, it only confirmed what my heart already knew.
+The minute Elias had woken me up, my body was in mourning.
+When I had asked Elias about my parents, and he had given me that look, it only confirmed what my heart already knew.
 Whatever was happening, they were gone.
 They were gone, and I was alone.

 Alone except for him and Milo, Penelope and Pear.
 Arlene, too.
 They were my only family now.